learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 Try inverting various values in the REPL above to get a feel for the NOT operator.
 See what happens when you stack a ton of them: `!!!!!!!!!truthyValue`.

-> **Note:** You can edit line 3 in `index.js` _or_ add lines of code below the
-> current code.
-If you add lines, when you click the Run button, the value
-> returned in the console tab will be the return value of the _last expression
-> evaluated_.

 On to the next!